Centreville Bank Stadium: Opening

 The stadium opened on May 3, 2025, for Rhode Island FC's scheduled regular season home game against San Antonio FC, resulting in a scoreless draw and an over-capacity announced attendance of 10,700.
 The team could host a game in the third round of the 2025 US Open Cup before the regular season opener.
-The first goal in stadium history was scored by Tomás Chancalay of the New England Revolution on May 7, 2025, in the Revolution’s 2–1 2025 U.S. Open Cup win over Rhode Island F.C.
+The first goal in stadium history was scored by Tomás Chancalay of the New England Revolution on May 7, 2025, in the Revolution's 2–1 2025 U.S. Open Cup win over Rhode Island F.C.
+In their first season at the stadium, Rhode Island FC drew a total attendance of 166,598 spectators and had five sellouts; the largest crowd—10,749 against Birmingham Legion FC on July 5—set a club record.